masonr/PLEXiDRIVE/README.md

 	> ~$ sudo rclone mount --allow-non-empty --allow-other gdrive-main:/ /mnt/gdrive-main &
 	```
 	*Edit path as needed and use rclone remote names configured in Step 3*

+	Alternatively, [plexdrive](https://github.com/dweidenfeld/plexdrive) should also be able to achieve mounting the remote drive without needing to change anything.

+	Encrypted rclone mounts can also be used, but be sure to point your Plex libraries to the decrypted mounts and use the encrypted rclone mount names in the plexidrive config file.

 7. Determine the Plex media section numbers for the Movies and TV Show libraries
 	* Libraries must first be set up on the Plex server (map the Movies library to the rclone mounted path; same for TV Shows)